Jhoeliel/CodingChallenge/README.md

 # Section 2: SQL
 You need to explore the data that was inserted in the previous section.
 The stakeholders ask for some specific metrics they need.
 You should create an end-point for each requirement.
-Requirements
+Requirements  <br>
 ● Number of employees hired for each job and department in 2021 divided by quarter.
-The table must be ordered alphabetically by department and job.
+The table must be ordered alphabetically by department and job. <br>
-● List of ids, name and number of employees hired of each department that hired more employees than the mean of employees hired in 2021 for all the departments, ordered by the number of employees hired (descending).
+● List of ids, name and number of employees hired of each department that hired more employees than the mean of employees hired in 2021 for all the departments, ordered by the number of employees hired (descending). <br>

+# Technology choice:
+Language: Python (popular, great support for APIs and data manipulation). <br>
+Framework for REST API: FastAPI (modern, fast, with support for asynchronous operations).  <br>
+Database: PostgreSQL (robust, widely used in enterprise applications). <br>
+ORM (Object-Relational Mapping): SQLAlchemy (facilitates database operations). <br>